afentonjr/BayES-Lab/README.md

 Congratulations!
 BayES'Lab is now installed!
 With this basic installation, you will have access to the functions therein.

 # Credits
-Alexis M Fenton Jr. | Fikile R. Brushett | MIT Supercloud
+Alexis M. Fenton Jr. | Fikile R. Brushett | MIT Supercloud

 # Contribute
 Thank you for your interest in augmenting the capabilities of voltammetry through inferential methods!